victorwu2016/p1blog/README.md

 ## File Descriptions <a name="files"></a>

-There are 1 notebook available here to showcase work related to the above questions.
+p1blog.ipynb: notebook including pythons scripts.
+README.md: this file
+survey_results_public.csv: dataset of Stacke Overflow investigation 2017. survey_results_schema.csv: schema of the dataset.

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://medium.com/@changshengwu/job-security-10a2240f8541).
+The main findings of the code can be found at the post available: https://medium.com/@changshengwu/job-security-10a2240f8541.
+Here is the conclusion: The people who are working in a company with 20 to 99 employees are worry about job security.
+Compared with other type of companies, private-held company is a concern by their employees from job security point of view.
+There is not much different on salary and job satisfaction for the people who think that job security is important.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>